LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Methodology

 \subsection{Implementation Details}

-\textbf{Sampling-based Policy decomposition.} Rather than collecting training data exclusively with the last pretrained policy, the dataset comprises trajectories sampled from different policy checkpoints.
-In this way, a sampling-based policy decomposition is inferred, ensuring stability when trajectories are collected from a constantly updating policy.

-\textbf{Soft Update.} We implement the soft update of estimated environment parameters to avoid deleterious abrupt changes in terrain distribution.
-The terrain distribution is updated through $c^{curr} = \tau c^{curr} + (1-\tau) \hat{c} $. $\tau$ is set to be $0.7$.
-For the robot parameters, we half the domain randomization range to balance robustness and performance.
+\textbf{Soft Update.} We implement the soft update of estimated environment parameters to avoid deleterious abrupt changes in terrain distribution and robot parameters.
+Specifically, the estimated environment parameters is updated through $c^{curr} = \tau c^{curr} + (1-\tau) \hat{c} $. $\tau$ is set to be $0.7$.
 Such a method has the adaptive ability to attune to the environment setting which is not in the initial reference dataset.
-The necessity of Soft update is illustrated in Sec.~\ref{sec:ablation}.
+The necessity of soft update is ablated in Sec.~\ref{sec:ablation}.

-\textbf{Retrieval Process.} Regarding training safety, we use the retrieval method widely adopted in recommender systems \cite{RetrievalRS} and the application of Large Language Models \cite{RAG} to preclude drastically mistaken results in the face of out-of-distribution (o.o.d.) instances from learning-based methods.
-The final result is weighted as $c = \alpha \hat{c}_{retr} + (1 - \alpha)\hat{c}_{ml}$ with $\alpha$ in this work set to be $0.8$.
+\textbf{Retrieval Process.} Regarding training safety, we additionally employ the retrieval method to preclude drastically mistaken results in the face of out-of-distribution (o.o.d.) instances from learning-based methods.
+The final result is weighted as $\hat{c} = \alpha \hat{c}_{1} + (1 - \alpha)\hat{c}_{2}$ with $\alpha$ set to be $0.8$.